 Most patients fear the prospect of extractions because they are afraid that they would experience much discomfort or pain during the treatment.
 However, this is not the case, since anaesthetics are administered at the surgical area prior to the surgery/ extraction.
 Patients may expect to hear sounds or feel some pressure, but it should not be painful.

 But what if I have a phobia of teeth extractions?

 How about patients who absolutely cannot tolerate the thought of being awake while the procedure is happening?

 We have options to have patients undergo the extractions or surgery under sedation.
 That way, they will be completely asleep while the surgery is on-going.
 The after-effects of sedation are quite minimal, and patients recover fairly quickly as soon as the sedatives are reversed.
-You can find out more about our painless dentistry options here.

 What are the risks of tooth extraction?

 It is normal to experience minor pain, swelling, bleeding or discomfort after a tooth extraction.
 The area will usually take 1–2 weeks to heal over.
 However, if you experience signs of infection such as chills and fever, prolonged swelling at the extraction site, and vomiting or nausea, you should contact your dentist.

 Simple extractions are not Medisave-claimable.
 This is because you can only use Medisave to claim for surgeries.
 On the other hand, if you undergo a surgical extraction, you can claim (amount subjected to approval):

 Other items, such as sedation fees or extractions are not claimable and have to be paid upfront.
 If you have further queries about this, you can read our post on how to use Medisave for dental services.

 How long does it take for the pain to stop after tooth extraction?